 Dubai accommodations during the off-season can be pretty reasonable via Airbnb.
 Private rooms go for as low as $30 while entire apartments start at $55.
-Airbnb rentals tend to be cheapest around the Dubai Marina District and Downtown Dubai.
-Use my Airbnb referral link now to get $50 off your first stay.
+Obviously, you’ll pay more for the more popular areas such as Downtown Dubai or the Marina.

 Dubai on a budget – Attractions

 I’m going to assume that you’re trying to spend as little money as possible while in Dubai.
 That will eliminate many of the top attractions, but you’ll still be able to do a lot.
 Instead of going up the Burj Khalifa, you can see it from the bottom which is just as impressive.
 The fountain show at the bottom is also fun to watch.
 A walk through the Marina is a must.
 Paying for a Marina cruise is inexpensive and worth it.